CASILDA REGUEIRO

 They toured Spain, Europe and Latin America, and even reached Tunisia, Istanbul and India to promote the Spanish language in collaboration with Instituto Cervantes.

-They told stories in bilingual versions in all official language schools in Spain, at all oral storytelling festivals on the Iberian Peninsula, at numerous book fairs, in dozens of schools and institutes, libraries, hospitals, theaters, prisons, churches and even in caves.
+They told stories in bilingual versions in all official language schools in Spain, at all oral storytelling festivals on the Iberian Peninsula, at numerous book fairs, in dozens of schools and high schools, libraries, hospitals, theaters, prisons, churches and even in caves.

 2000s